Skip to content

 Important Notes

-• If target_schema is empty, operations default to the current user schema.
+• Schema handling: target_schema can be left empty to use the current user schema.

 Troubleshooting

-• Timeouts: Increase the timeout value for large schemas or heavy queries, or optimize the schema filters.
+• Timeouts: Increase timeout for large schemas or complex queries, or reduce result size by narrowing the request.